lfanew/lfanew.github.io/content/posts/windmill-ca-trust/index.md

 # Getting Python's (requests) trust

 The `requests` library we use for Python uses the CA certificates from the `certifi` library (more info [here](https://requests.readthedocs.io/en/latest/user/advanced/#ssl-cert-verification)).
 We can tell it, just like Deno, to use our systems CA store.
 However, we actually need to tell it where that store is located.
-(Refer back to the  for how `ca-certificates` on Debian)
+(Refer back to the  for how `ca-certificates` work on Debian)

 ```yaml
 windmill_worker: